dfe-analytical-services/ees-screener-api/README.md

 and call the Azure Function endpoint at http://localhost/api/screen.

-> ℹ️ The `--network` parameter used here assumes you are using the storage container configured by the main EES project (see [Dependencies > Azurite](#azurite) for details on how to contruct API requests for further details).
+> ℹ️ The `--network` parameter used here assumes you are using the storage container configured by the main EES project (see [Dependencies > Azurite](#azurite) for details on how to construct API requests for further details).

 ### Locally